paul-nechifor/nechifor-web/readme.md

 - Add `<meta name='description' ...>` to all pages.

+- Add a test phase that goes over every external JS/CSS/images/etc resources.
+  The idea being to internalise everything.

 - Add `View the Git source` to all the pages.

 - Configure Content-Security-Policy for Nginx.
 See